 When you connect to the internet, HTTP lets you view webpages and interact with them by following hyperlinks.
-If pages are shared documents or on a wiki, you can edit them.
+If the pages are shared documents or on a wiki knowledgebase website, you can edit them.
 Other pages are read-only for most users.
-HTTP can’t edit those, which is where WebDAV comes in.
+HTTP can’t edit those, which is where WebDAV — or, Web Distributed Authoring and Versioning — comes in.
 We’re going to explain what WebDAV is in the rest of the article.

-While WebDAV is meant for remote file editing and manipulation, it can also transfer files.
-If you’re not tech savvy and want a more user-friendly option, read our articles on how to share files online, sharing with Google Drive and sharing via Dropbox.
+WebDAV is meant for remote file editing and manipulation, but it can also transfer files.
+If you’re not tech savvy and want a more user-friendly option than WebDAV, read our articles on how to share files online, sharing with Google Drive and sharing via Dropbox.

 What Is WebDAV?

-Class 1 servers provide you with basic management features, such as create, copy, move and delete for files and folders.
+Class 1 WebDAV servers provide you with basic management features, such as the ability to create, copy, move or delete files and folders.
 You can perform those actions on custom properties for files and folders, too.
-Many clients treat Class 1 servers as read-only because they can’t protect files from simultaneous modifications.
+Many clients treat Class 1 WebDAV servers as read-only because they can’t protect files from simultaneous modifications.
 Without that, they can’t be used for real-world apps.

-Class 2 WebDAV servers can prevent such modifications, though, because they can lock files and many WebDAV clients including Microsoft’s Office and Web Folder apps, Mac OS X WebDAV and OpenOffice require it.
+However, Class 2 WebDAV servers can prevent such modifications because they can lock files.
+Many WebDAV clients — including Microsoft Office and Web Folder apps, Mac OS X WebDAV and OpenOffice — require it.

 Tim Berners-Lee created the World Wide Web and the web browser called WorldWideWeb.
-It was different from today’s browsers because it could not only view webpages, it could also edit them.
-As the web grew, it became a read-only medium for most.
+It was different from today’s browsers because you could not only view webpages, you could also edit them.
+As the web grew, it became a read-only medium for most users.

 A group of people, including Jim Whitehead, who received a doctorate from the University of California, Irvine, wanted to overcome that limitation.
 To do that, Whitehead organized a meeting with members of the World Wide Web Consortium in 1996 to discuss the problem of authoring on the web.